waylonho/waylonho.github.io/projects/covid-data-representation.md

 labels:
   - Java
   - Eclipse
-summary: An ICS project that used Java to pull data from Excel spreadsheet and represent covid-19 metrics
+summary: An ICS project that used Java to pull data from Excel spreadsheet and represent covid-19 metrics.
 ---

   <img class="ui image" src="../images/covidTable.png">